Gomezj1907/ANALISIS_GEIH/README_EN.md

-# ANALISIS_GEIH
+# GEIH Analysis
-Analisis mercado laboral usando la GEIH
-**Repository Name:** GEIH Analysis
+Colombian sociodemographic analysis using the GEIH of colombia **Repository Name:** GEIH Analysis

 **Description:**